data-umbrella/event-transcripts/2022/55-joe-django.md

 5:49 Add a basic route to the flashcards/views.py file 6:46 URL definitions
 7:36 Configuring the Django settings file
-7:58 Defing a data model
+7:58 Defining a data model
 8:27 Making a database migration
 9:30 Interacting with the django shell
 10:08 Updating the index view file